genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 :::

 ### Persist Column State
 `persist-column-state-key` is a string value which is used to control how the column states are persisted through actions such as page changes or refreshes.
-If no `persist-column-state-key` property is set then the behaviour will be to _not_ persist the column state, and hence the grid will revert back to its default state every time the user navigates away from it.
+When using this micro-frontend, it is set to `entity_profiles_management`.

 :::info
 For more info on `persist-column-state-key` see [the section in the entity management.](./04_foundation-entity-management.md#persist-column-state)